microsoft/AirSim/docs/build_linux.md

 It's super simple 1-2-3!

 1. Make sure you are [registered with Epic Games](https://docs.unrealengine.com/latest/INT/Platforms/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/1/index.html).
 This is required to get source code access for Unreal engine.
 2. Clone Unreal in your favorite folder and build it (this may take a while!).
-Note: We only support Unreal 4.16 and newer.
+Note: We only support Unreal 4.17 at present.
 ```
      # go to folder where you clone GitHub projects
      git clone -b 4.17 https://github.com/EpicGames/UnrealEngine.git